asmacdo/pulp/docs/dev-guide/3.0-development/rest-api.rst

 In Pulp 3, the REST API will adhere to semantic versioning.
 This means that we need to exercise control over what fields are exposed in the REST API, and that those fields are always exposed the same way so that we don't break backward compatibility.
-To convert a ModelSerializer to its explicit Serializer class, DRF provides an excellent bit of functionality::
+To convert a PulpModelSerializer to its explicit Serializer class, DRF provides an excellent bit of functionality::

 	>>> from serializers import RepositorySerializer